SI DAL01110.515 Ownership in Fee Simple or Less Than Fee Simple

 5. Texas

 Texas is a community property State.
-Anyone can dispose of his property as he wishes with a will.
+Anyone can dispose of their property as they wish with a will.
 However, if there is no will, refer to the following chart.

 Texas (Before September 1, 1993)